aadilmallick/my-notes-docusaurus/docs/backend-engineering/08-microservices.md

 Here are the pros:

 - **pay for usage only**: As opposed to servers which are running 24/7, serverless functions are only invoked when you programmatically invoke them, leading to less uptime and less consumption of resources.
 - **infinitely scalable**: You no longer have to worry about and manage the uptime of the server.
-The BAAS of FAAS does that for you.
+Cloud functions are infinitely scalable because they are just run as ephemeral containers, and you can spin those up infinitely, all though it will cost you a lot.
 - **no server management required**: great for solo developers who want to move fast

 Here are the cons:

 - **DDoS susceptibility**: with automated infinite scaling, comes the bad experience of being DDoSed and paying $100,000
+- **not good with long running processes**: since you pay for the more compute time you use, long function execution times cost you more, thus long-running processes will cost you a lot.
+	- Also you have runtime limits.
+- **cold starts**: cold starts can hamper the speed of cloud function invocations and increase latency.

 ![](https://i.imgur.com/JknQeGR.jpeg)

+To mitigate these:

+- **reduce cold start times**: Use caching and asynchronous responses to reduce cold start impacts.
+- **handle long-running processes**: Break long-running processes into smaller steps with tools like step functions.
+- **cost**: Serverless is cheaper to stop with, and becomes more expensive at scale.
+Delay adopting complex serverless solutions until your workload truly requires it, balancing cost and complexity.****

 ## Microservices intro